paradoja/org2podcast/README.md

 Something else
 ```

-And builds an atom feed for the podcast.
+And builds an atom feed for the podcast (this example shown at the end).

 For now, relies on having a *file* executable on the path that can give the *MIME* of a file (for the audio files).